05tb/mac-dev-playbook/README.md

   6. Set mouse tracking rate.
   7. Configure extra Mail and/or Calendar accounts (e.g. Google, Exchange, etc.).

+#### Visual Studio Code

+The default dependencies in the following file need to be commented out for it to work on mac `ansible-role-visual-studio-code-extensions/vars/pkg-mgr/default.yml`.

 ### Applications/packages to be added:

 These are mostly direct download links, some are more difficult to install because of custom installers or other nonstandard install quirks: